 Dr. Ruby Yanru Chen-Tsai: We would like Applied StemCell to be a key player in cell and gene therapy with one to two clinical stage gene/ cell therapy drugs, and at least one FDA-approved gene therapy drug in the market.
 Another goal is to expand our diagnostics, bioproduction and therapeutic programs, and grow our biomedical research tool platform by using cutting-edge technologies and help advance biomedical research and discoveries.

-Cade Hildreth: Thank you for the honor and privilege of sharing ASC’s story with me.
+Cade Hildreth: Thank you for the honor of sharing ASC’s story with me.
 For our readers that want to learn more, please visit www.appliedstemcell.com.

-To learn more about market opportunities for iPSCs, view the “Global Induced Pluripotent Stem Cell Industry Report.”
+To learn more about rapidly evolving market for iPSCs, view the “Global Induced Pluripotent Stem Cell Industry Report 2022.”